VJ-Varanasi/personal-website/content/past_projects/EGAIN_Thin_Film/index.md

 ---
 title: Liquid Metal Thin Films by Electrophoretic Deposition of Nanoparticles
-summary: 'Work done with Prof. Michael Dickey and Prof. Abolfazl Kiani in the NC State department of Chemical and Biomolecular Engineering'
+summary: 'Work done with Prof. Michael Dickey and Prof. Abolfazl Kiani in the NC State department of Chemical & Biomolecular Engineering'
 tags:
 date: '2022-06-27T00:00:00Z'